l3mpire/lemverse/README.md

 - Want to walk inside your own coworking office?
 - Want to try something new?

-If you have answer `yes` to one of those questions, then `lemverse` is for you!
+If you have answered `yes` to one of those questions, then `lemverse` is for you!
 You can either launch it locally, on a server or join us at [lemverse.com](https://lemverse.com).

 > ℹ️ Can't wait to install lemverse?
 You can go directly to the [Getting started](#getting-started) section